steffipeters/cycleconf.github.io/_includes/2016-homepage-content.md

 ## Speakers

-We are still looking for speakers, if you are interested to speak during the conference please contact [aron@risedigital.dk](mailto:aron@risedigital.dk) to introduce yourself and detail the topic of your presentations.
+We are still looking for speakers, if you are interested to speak during the conference please contact [me@aronallen.com](mailto:me@aronallen.com) to introduce yourself and detail the topic of your presentations.

 So far the confirmed speakers are: